JuliaKit/Kitten.jl/README.md

 - Kit.Mathematical: providing various functions mainly for the purpose of experimental mathematics.

 ## Contributors
-Thanks to all Julia contributors, Love U.
+Thanks for all Julia contributors, Love U.